westonludeke/any-llm-bench/README.md

 **Try it now:** [any-llm-bench.streamlit.app](https://any-llm-bench.streamlit.app)

-*This demo runs in Mock Mode - no API keys required!*
+*This demo runs in Mock Mode: no API keys required!*

 ## Why this exists
 any-llm unifies provider SDKs behind a single interface and normalizes responses to the OpenAI standard.
 This demo *shows that in action* so developers can compare models transparently and make informed trade-offs.